-uwait's economic freedom score is 58.5, making its economy the 90th freest in the 2024 Index of Economic Freedom.
-Its rating has increased by 1.8 points from last year, and Kuwait is ranked 7th out of 14 countries in the Middle East/North Africa region.
-The country's economic freedom score is lower than the world average and higher than the regional average.
-Kuwait's economy is considered "mostly unfree" according to the 2024 Index.
+uwait's economic freedom score is 59.9, making its economy the 88th freest in the 2025 Index of Economic Freedom.
+Its rating has increased by 1.4 points from last year, and Kuwait is ranked 8th out of 14 countries in the Middle East / North Africa region.
+The country's economic freedom score is higher than the world and regional averages.
+Kuwait's economy is considered "mostly unfree" according to the 2025 Index.

-Institutional weaknesses continue to constrain overall economic freedom and competitiveness.
+Institutional weaknesses continue to constrain overall economic freedom and competitiveness in Kuwait.
 The judicial system lacks the capacity to defend property rights effectively.
 Despite some progress, corruption continues to undermine prospects for long-term economic development.
 Kuwait has taken steps to improve its regulatory framework, but progress has been gradual and uneven.
 Overall, labor regulations lack flexibility.
 The government provides numerous subsidies and controls prices through state-owned utilities and enterprises.
-The most recent available inflation rate is 4.0 percent.